National Committee Members

 Chair

-Will’s background has a strong securitisation theme.
-Will started professional life as a London and Singapore-based securitisation lawyer with Norton Rose, before becoming an investment manager at Gordian Knot Investment Management in London, managing a USD25bn book of global ABS and CDO product.
+Will’s early career has a strong securitisation theme.
+Will started professional life as a London and Singapore-based securitisation lawyer with Norton Rose, before becoming an investment manager at Gordian Knot Investment Management in London.

 Matthew O'Hare